Souss-Massa National Park

 The Souss-Massa National Park (Parc National de Souss-Massa) is a 33,800 hectare national park on the Atlantic coast of Morocco which was created in 1991.
 It lies between Agadir to the north and Sidi Ifni to the south.
-The estuary of the Oued Souss is the northern limit of the park, the Oued Massa is near the center, and at the southern end is the town of Aglou.
+The estuary of the Oued Souss is the northern limit of the park, the Oued Massa is near the centre, and at the southern end is the town of Aglou.
 30,000 ha of land near Aglou, south of the park, is also included in the site because it is sometimes used as a feeding area by the northern bald ibis.
 The habitat is grazed steppe with dunes, beaches and wetlands.
 The soil is mainly sandy with some rockier areas.
+The park is home to around 250 species of birds, 30 mammal species, and 35 species of amphibians and reptiles.